sanpixel/ldr.ai/PRD.md

 # LDR Application Documentation

-#section for AI / warp
-#these items should be designed and added to this document
+#section for AI / warp to read and these items should be designed and added to this document

 add google vision, does it work with camera function, what else can googlecloud free tier do?